ApesofWrath/attendbot2.0/README.md

 Attended Outreach Hours = Sum of attended outreach event durations
 ```

-### Hour-Based Tracking
+### Time-Based Tracking
+- Users specify start and end times of their actual attendance
-- Users must specify the number of hours they attended for each meeting
+- System automatically calculates hours attended based on time overlap with meeting duration
 - Partial attendance is supported - users can log fewer hours than the total meeting duration
 - Full attendance means the user attended for the entire meeting duration
+- Extended attendance is allowed - users can log more hours than the meeting duration
 - Excused meetings are excluded from the total hours calculation
+- Legacy records without specific times are handled intelligently

 ### Requirements
 - **Regular Meetings**: 60% (team) / 75% (travel)